 Below are some suggestions on how to define your data topic and also a few strategies to help you get started with finding datasets.

-As you define your topic, you might find it helpful to check the Articles & Journals page of this guide to look for articles or research papers that will help you become better acquainted with your subject.
+As you define your topic, you may want to check the Articles & Journals page of this guide to find articles or research papers that will help you become better acquainted with your subject.

 Examples of topics:

 I need annual Consumer Price Index data for the United States, Canada and Spain for the last 20 years.